irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_AI_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 **Concrete Experience / Motivator:**
 NOTE: This concrete experience is designed to engage students and introduce the topic of AI content detection.
 NOTE: Go to Slide 0

-Students write down any differences they notice
+Students write down any differences they notice:
 1. Display two sets of images, one original and one altered, and ask students to identify differences.
 (Images A and B) (5 minutes)
-2. Display two sets of images, these are both real images but extrodinary in some way.
+2. Display two sets of images, these are both real images but extraordinary in some way.
 Ask students to identify the fake image.
 (5 minutes)
 3. Students share their observations.
 (5 minutes)
-4. Reveal to the students which images were altered do NOT discuss the detection techniques used yet instead go to the publish and process phase.
+4. Reveal to the students which images were altered.
+Do NOT discuss the detection techniques used yet; instead, go to the publish and process phase.

 NOTE: Go to Slide 1